joshricketts/Mosyle-Warp-Pipe/README.md

 - Package the script, launch daemon, any logo/icon file you want, and a log file if desired.

-- Move devices in ABM/ASM.
+- Move devices in ABM/ASM to the new MDM (Mosyle is what this is designed around).

 - Communicate what to expect with your end users.

 - Push the package in the original MDM.
 End users will not be prompted to enroll until they have been unenrolled from the original MDM.

-- Unenroll the devices from the original MDM.
+- Unenroll the devices from the original MDM when ready (a good way to check would be a script that makes sure these files are in place, or checks for the installation of the package).

-NOTE: If using the API of your original to MDM to unenroll with the script then end users will start getting prompted immediately.
+- Due to the existing launch daemon users will start being prompted to enroll into the new MDM.